ivadim/beautiful-jekyll/_posts/2017-08-21-fruitnanny.md

 * `baby_birthday` - baby's birthday
 * `temp_unit` - temperature to display in Celsius (`C`) or Fahrenheit(`F`)

-Update baby's picture you need to replace file `public/project/img/baby.png`.
+To update baby's picture you need to replace file `public/project/img/baby.png`.

 And time to start Fruitnanny: